 14. Go for a swim.

 If you don’t have your own swimming pool, check into your local park district, YMCA or health club.
-Most have swimming pools that are open to the public.
-Physical activity in itself is an effective way to fight stress.
+Most have swimming pools open to the public.
+Physical activity is an effective way to fight stress.
 It stimulates the brain to release feel-good chemicals that make you feel happy.
 Swimming, in particular, promotes relaxation by soothing tired muscles and freeing the mind.

 15. Try laughter yoga.

 If you are struggling with stress and anxiety in your life and have a history of substance abuse, know that there are many ways to manage your stress levels.
-You will have to be more creative at times, but having a list like the one above ensures you make the right choices when it comes to relieving negative energy.
+Sometimes you will have to be more creative, but having a list like the above ensures you make the right choices when it comes to relieving negative energy.

 Awakenings Treatment Center offers total recovery for the mind, body and spirit.
 Contact us today to learn more about how we can support a healthy lifestyle and long-term recovery.